Sustainable future for Ontario depends on mid-sized cities

 This is an exciting opportunity and MSCs have a lot of good qualities to build on.
 Compared to their larger and more densely populated counterparts, mid-sized cities offer higher affordability, reduced traffic congestion and lower crime rates.
 These are places that often have easier access to natural amenities, like green spaces and hiking trails, without having to sacrifice access to cultural amenities, such as art galleries and public markets.

 At Evergreen, we’re taking this opportunity to help Ontario’s MSCs thrive with our Mid-Sized Cities Program.
-May is an exciting month for this program, with the upcoming CityAge conference in Hamilton, the Your City, Your Spaces event and our newly-released Mid-Sized Cities Research Series.
+For more information on mid-sized cities, read our newly-released Mid-Sized Cities Research Series.